BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_15.md

 Return to the Peridot Grid and cross the mud.
 On the bottom left side of the map, you'll stairs leading onto the mud, which eventually lead you to a hidden *Black Sludge*.
 Cross to the left into the Jasper Water Grid.

 Head left, then follow the path when the water is lowered.
 Go down onto the bottom section of the mud and go left to get a hidden *Full Heal*.
 Back on the land, go left.
-Titania will join you once again.
+Titania will join you once again if you fed her earlier, otherwise you'll do this fight alone.

 !dbattle(["Ichorus", :NWCultist, 0], ["Lyla", :NWCultistF, 0], "Factory Field")